-For Whom is the Subject Intended?
-Geography is suited to a wide range of students looking to obtain both the knowledge and skills to improve employment prospects.
+Geographyis suited to a wide range of students looking to obtain both the knowledge and skills to improve employment prospects.
 The skills acquired will have many applications in their professional and personal adult life.

-Geography is an excellent complementary course for Earth and Environmental Science, Biology, Legal Studies, Society & Culture, and any of the Maths subjects.
+Geography is an excellent complementary course for Earth and Environmental Science, Biology, Legal Studies, Society & Culture, andany of the Maths subjects.

-Geography is a logical choice for students wishing to enter careers such as Meteorology, Wine Making, Engineers, Environmental Science and Management, Town Planning, Pilot, Park Rangers, Travel Consultant, Journalism, Horticulture, Real Estate, Teaching, Farming, Business, Law, Politics and many more.
+Geography is a logical choice for students wishing to enter careers such as Meteorology, Wine Making, Engineers, Environmental Science and Management, Town Planning, Pilot, Park Rangers, Travel Consultant, Journalism, Horticulture, Real Estate, Teaching, Farming, Business, Law, Politics andmany more.

 There are no pre-requisites for this course.
-Students in the Year 11 are required to complete a Senior Geography Project (SGP), where they choose a topic for investigation, design a program of research and submit a typed report.
+Students in Year 11 are required to complete a Geographic Investigation (GI), where they choose a topic for investigation, design a program of research and submit a multi modal report.
 Students find this a most rewarding and satisfying achievement.